Operation Clipper

 During the Second World War, Operation Clipper was an Allied offensive by the British XXX Corps (which included the American 84th Infantry Division) to reduce the Geilenkirchen salient in mid-November 1944.
 Clipper was the preliminary to a wider Allied operation, Operation Queen, to gain control of the Roer valley and of the Hürtgen Forest.

 Geilenkirchen is situated on the Wurm River, some 20 km north of Aachen.
 The surrounding area is undulating, alternating between woodland, farmland and industrial villages.
 The area was crossed by a network of passable minor roads, some major roads and a railway line.
 The Wurm is the major geographic feature.

 The salient was a German position on the Siegfried Line (Westwall) at the boundary between the British Second Army and the American 9th Army.
 It restricted the movement of Allied forces and was a potential threat.

-The plan
+Background

 Anglo-American cooperation was prompted by the availability of British artillery and the specialised armour support of "Hobart's Funnies" (such as flail and flamethrower tanks).
 A two-pronged attack was planned on the salient and the temporary attachment of the 84th Infantry Division to XXX Corps, avoided problems of divided command.
 The British part of the operation was coordinated from 13 November to 24 November in a house at Laurastraat 67 in Eygelshoven (now Kerkrade).